UrbanWarlockGames/smrf-namegen/README.md

 # License
 So long as you do not use the name of likeness of "Spoiled Meat, Rotten Flesh", this program can be used or adapted for any project you desire, just be sure to credit the creator, Lucia Chaisson.

-© 2023.
-This work is licensed under a CC BY 4.0 license.
+Spoiled Meat, Rotten Flesh Name Generator © 2023 by Lucia Chaisson is licensed under Attribution 4.0 International.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/